 A person of faith who no longer knows what to call herself.
 Religious labels are tricky under the best of circumstances, and in the current political climate they are toxic.
 I would simply say that I am a follower of Jesus Christ and a work in progress…but that doesn’t roll off the tongue very easily in conversation.
 So you can call me almost anything you like, as long as it honors the Creator.

 An obsessive writer.
 I attempted my first publication at age 8 – a limited edition called ‘Space Creeps’ as a special gift for my Dad.
-At best, this obsession manifests itself in my new book Making Peace With Faith: The Challenges of Religion and Peacebuilding, and in the other publications on this website.
+At best, this obsession manifests itself in the recent book Making Peace With Faith: The Challenges of Religion and Peacebuilding, and in my other publications.
 At worst, it shows up in the form of excessive to-do lists and cluttered piles of handwritten chicken scratch that even I cannot read.

 A wife and step-mom.
 A water sports fanatic.
 A person who knows the grind of chronic health problems.
 An off-the-charts introvert.
 An island-dweller, at least for the time being.
 A girl who’d like to add poetry to her repertoire, but never finds the time.

 If any of that resonates, feel free to contact me.
 Tell me something about yourself…either on or off the record!